reuk/wayverb/docs_source/evaluation.md

 Increasing the room volume has the effect of increasing the reverb time, as expected.

-Now, the results are plotted in octave bands\text{ (figure
+Now, the results are plotted in octave bands (see +@fig:room_size_rt30).
-\ref{fig:room_size_rt30})}.
 The results in lower bands, which are modelled by the waveguide, have a significantly shorter reverb time than the upper bands, which are generated geometrically.
 The higher bands have reverb times slightly higher than the Sabine prediction, while the waveguide-generated bands show much shorter reverb times tails than expected.
-The difference in reverb times between the waveguide and geometric methods also becomes evident when spectrograms are taken of the impulse responses\text{ (figure
+The difference in reverb times between the waveguide and geometric methods also becomes evident when spectrograms are taken of the impulse responses (see +@fig:room_size_spectrograms).
-\ref{fig:room_size_spectrograms})}.
 In all tests, the initial level is constant across the spectrum, but dies away faster at lower frequencies.
 In the medium and large rooms, some resonance at 400Hz is seen towards the end of the reverb tail, which is probably caused by numerical dispersion in the waveguide mesh.

 In the medium and large tests, the spectrograms appear as though the low-frequency portion has a longer, rather than a shorter, reverb time.